 Managing change is critical in an age where customers demand more for their money; competition is in relentless pursuit, and technology changes weekly.
 How do you respond to the risk of employees standing in the way of your vision – your new values?
 Do you spend a significant amount of time managing employee perceptions about how you aim to reshape your business?
 Of course you do, but it can be challenging.

 Business owners often see change as a project that can be handled by a series of clearly defined steps.
 This perception arises because the owners are usually buried in the realities of business pressure and recognize that organizational changes must occur.
 The vision and the objectives are so clear in their own minds, they assume staff will understand change is necessary and will support it.
-Owners fail to understand that employees seldom perceive change with the1160040021_0f1e62baa1_o same clarity and determination as they do.
+Owners fail to understand that employees seldom perceive change with the same clarity and determination as they do.

 Employees may be skeptical, since cultural change is based on a corporate perspective, not on individual needs, each of which is different.
 Fear and concern center around compensation, job security, sense of worth, perception by others, position and social patterns.
 Employees may not be confident the organization will properly manage the transition to a new vision and values.
 They may be afraid there’s a lack of support while moving to a new job, if they have one at all.